handmade success

 Using batch manufacturing software to track your burn tests

 Batch manufacturing software like Craftybase can help with the task of your burn tests by allowing you to track not only your candle recipes but also your batches and full manufacturing process.
-This way, you’ll have the records you need on hand to ensure that your tests are compliant.
+This way, you’ll have the records you need on hand to make sure your tests are compliant.

 To learn more about how Craftybase can help you track your candle manufacturing process, sign up for a free trial today.